What is the Voice Center?

 - Education on making healthier choices for overall better health of the vocal folds

-- Exercises to eliminate vocal muscle tension
+- Exercises to eliminate muscle tension in the voice box

 What if my voice needs medical attention?

 Often both the speech-language pathologist and the physician contribute to the care of a particular voice problem.
 The combined medical and speech services at Eastern Carolina ENT provide the patient with comprehensive care.
 Sometimes a surgical procedure is recommended, and the speech-language pathologist may be involved in pre-and post-procedure care.
 Many times, speech therapy after surgery is warranted to help in the healing process and hopefully prevent another lesion from forming in the future.
 Our goal is to provide quality care under one roof with state-of-the-art services.

 How do Professional Singers and Speakers benefit

 Professional singers and speakers often seek medical intervention to enhance voice quality and performance.
 Once the Videostroboscopic examination is performed, the physician and speech-language pathologist are able to target the specific pathologies that may be contributing to the changes in the patient's voice.
 Patients have the opportunity to receive speech therapy geared towards the unique issues many professional voice users experience in their daily lives.
 Often, singers perceive a voice disorder or vocal cord lesions as career-enders.
 Very often this is not true, as the problem is usually treatable.
 A visit to Eastern Carolina ENT Voice Center helps the professional voice user understand that the voice box is not only an 'instrument,' but also a system of muscles that can be rehabilitated.